 |Help Desk||011-22041807, email@example.com||08:00 am to 08:00 pm|

 |Toll free Nofirstname.lastname@example.org||08:00 am to 08:00 pm|

 Admit cards will not be sent to candidates.
 These will be uploaded on website.
 Candidates need to download the Admit Card from the website only.
-The date of uploading of Admit cards on the website is 15th April, 2017.
+The Admit cards would be uploaded on the website by 2nd week of April, 2018.